lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

 set showcmd	"shows the normal mode command before it gets executed
 ```

-Gotta have those line numbers, and I use `wildmenu` _all the time_.
+Line numbers are essential and I use `wildmenu` _all the time_.
 The rest are just
 nice-to-haves.

 #### File Format and Encoding